The product of simple modules over KLR algebras and quiver Grassmannians

 Since $\PP_a\cong\displaystyle\bigoplus_{\mu\in \cP}\PP_\mu^{\Dim L_a(\mu)}$, then

 \end{proof}

 Next, we define the product on $\KR$. \begin{Definition} For two modules $M,N\in \Rfin$, we define their product $M\circ N$ so that

-Since this pairing is non-degenerate, we get $M\circ N$ is well-defined. \end{Definition} \begin{Remark} The above definition coincides with the Induction Functor given in~\cite[Section 3.1]{KL09} by~\cite[Propositional 3.3]{KL09}.
+where $\Res$ is as in \refb{eq_resfunPP}.
+Since this pairing is non-degenerate, we get $M\circ N$ is well-defined (up to isomorphism). \end{Definition} \begin{Remark} The above definition coincides with the Induction functor given in~\cite[Section 3.1]{KL09} by~\cite[Propositional 3.3]{KL09}.
 Let $\apb=\gamma$ be a partition of $\gamma$.
 There exists a canonical embedding

 We denote by $e_{\adb}$ the image of $\sum\limits_{\bfi\in \wI{\alpha};\bfj\in\wI{\beta}}e_\bfi e_\bfj$.
 The induction of two modules $M,N$ is given by $M\circ N=R_\gamma e_{\adb}\otimes_{R_\alpha\otimes R_\beta}M\boxtimes N$.
 For any $\bfi\in \wI{\gamma}$ we have